amanrajgithub/GIS_Task/README.md

    •	If pip is not installed, you can install it by downloading get-pip.py and running it:

-       •	Download get-pip.py from https://bootstrap.pypa.io/get-pip.py (its a binary code).
+       •	Go to https://bootstrap.pypa.io/get-pip.py (its a binary code).
 Copy it in command terminal and run it.

        •	Now, run the following command in terminal: python get-pip.py